-As a child, he had a fascination with his family’s garden and learned the complex Latin names of all of the flora and fauna he found there.
-He studied medicine and botany, traveled worldwide, collected plant specimens to study, and became a botany professor in 1741.
+As a child, he was fascinated with his family’s garden and learned the complex Latin names of all the flora and fauna he found there.
+He studied medicine and botany, traveled worldwide, collected plant specimens to explore, and became a botany professor in 1741.

 Linnaeus began classifying multitudes of plants and animals using a new taxonomical system, and even though he was appointed the physician to the king in 1747, he continued to study and publish treatises on various aspects of plant and animal life until he died in 1778, a few years after he retired.

-In his lifetime, Linnaeus named over 12,000 species of plants and animals, and his published works continue to be the blueprint for the naming of organisms today.
+In his lifetime, Linnaeus named over 12,000 species of plants and animals, and his published works continue to be the blueprint for naming organisms today.

 The Binomial System

-By grouping organisms into broad families, then into narrower and narrower groups of similar traits, the vast array of flora and fauna can be categorized and brought into an orderly fashion.
+By grouping organisms into broad families, then into narrower and narrower groups of similar traits, the vast array of flora and fauna can be categorized and brought orderly.

 Linnaeus devised a system whereby each plant and animal was given a Latin genus name and species name.
 These two names constitute the binomial system.

-For example, humans are Homo sapiens; our genus name is Homo, which categorizes us with other animals recognized as “man,” and our species name, sapiens, distinguishes us from other animals Homo genus, such as Homo habilis or Homo erectus.
+For example, humans are Homo sapiens; our genus name is Homo, which categorizes us with other animals recognized as “man,” and our species name, sapiens, distinguishes us from other animals, Homo genera, such as Homo habilis or Homo erectus.

 Linnaeus’ New Classifications

-Linnaeus was still using the term quadrupedia in the first edition of his 1735 work Systema Naturae, but this was not to last.
+Linnaeus still used the term quadrupeds in the first edition of his 1735 work Systema Naturae, but this was not to last.

-He realized that humans should be included in this group, and as we do not primarily walk on all fours, Linnaeus started searching for another term to describe all of the warm-blooded hairy creatures.
+He realized that humans should be included in this group, and as we do not primarily walk on all fours, Linnaeus searched for another term to describe all warm-blooded, hairy creatures.

 This comparison between humans and other animals enraged some people, who didn’t want to be classified alongside animals they considered inferior, so Linnaeus’ job was quite difficult.

-Even though humans no longer walk on all fours, it was plain to even the skeptics about our ancestry to see that, like all other warm-blooded hairy animals, human females lactate.
+Even though humans no longer walk on all fours, it was plain to even the skeptics about our ancestry to see that human females lactate like all other warm-blooded hairy animals.

 Due to this, Linnaeus latched on to Mammalia to describe our fellow mammals and us from the Latin mamma, meaning breast, in the tenth edition of his Systema Naturae in 1758.

-Some naturalists contemporary with Linnaeus kept using Quadrupedia, and other would-be taxonomists tried their own catchy names over the years, such as Pilifera, which means having hair.
+Some naturalists, contemporary Linnaeus, kept using Quadrupedia, and other would-be taxonomists tried their catchy names over the years, such as Pilifera, which means having hair.
 None of these caught on, and we are still called mammals today.

-Furthermore, Linnaeus’ insistence on linking humans to other mammals profoundly affected the way we look at ourselves as a species.
+Furthermore, Linnaeus’ insistence on linking humans to other mammals profoundly affected how we view ourselves as a species.

 Rather than setting humans apart as something other than animals, it placed us squarely among our other mammalian family members.
 This attitude paved the way for other scientists and naturalists, such as Charles Darwin, to take those similarities further and help our understanding of human evolution.